whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 Website|Description
 |---|---|
-[Site selling children’s jungle gym](https://guidelines.raterhub.com/images/domeclimber.com.jpg)|**Negative reputation information**: This business has a [BBB rating](https://guidelines.raterhub.com/images/DomeClimberBBBReview.jpg) of F. There is a news article about financial fraud.
+[Site selling children’s jungle gym](https://guidelines.raterhub.com/images/domeclimber.com.jpg)|**Negative reputation information:** This business has a [BBB rating](https://guidelines.raterhub.com/images/DomeClimberBBBReview.jpg) of F. There is a news article about financial fraud.
 There are many reviews on websites describing how users sent money and did not receive anything in return.
-[Site selling products related to eyewear](https://guidelines.raterhub.com/images/RG3_3.5-40.jpg)|**Negative/malicious reputation information**: This website engaged in criminal behavior such as physically threatening users.
+[Site selling products related to eyewear](https://guidelines.raterhub.com/images/RG3_3.5-40.jpg)|**Negative/malicious reputation information:** This website engaged in criminal behavior such as physically threatening users.
-[Organization serving the hospitalized veteran community](https://guidelines.raterhub.com/images/PQ.3.5.10.jpg)|**Negative reputation information**: There are many detailed negative articles on news sites and charity watchdog sites describing fraud and financial mishandling about this organization.
+[Organization serving the hospitalized veteran community](https://guidelines.raterhub.com/images/PQ.3.5.10.jpg)|**Negative reputation information:** There are many detailed negative articles on news sites and charity watchdog sites describing fraud and financial mishandling about this organization.

 ## Pages that Potentially Misinform Users